-Most of us when we hear yoga, think physical postures and movement, exercise if you will.
+Most of us, when we hear yoga, think of physical postures and movement, exercise if you will.
 However, asana (physical postures) is one of the eight limbs of yoga.
 Yoga is a system, a science, a lifestyle.
-Practice and application of yogic principles leads us to freedom, liberation, happiness.
-This is why Yoga and Ayurveda can be great support to traditional or western therapies.
-Yoga and ayurveda are very much steeped in Philosophy and psychology.
-Yoga and Ayurveda allow us to balance our life physically, mentally, emotionally and spiritually.
+Practice and application of yogic principles lead us to freedom, liberation, and happiness.
+This is why Yoga and Ayurveda can be a great support to traditional or western therapies.
+Yoga and Ayurveda are very much steeped in Philosophy and psychology.
+Yoga and Ayurveda allow us to balance our life physically, mentally, emotionally, and spiritually.

 The Eight Limbs of Yoga

 These are the external ethical practices, There are five (ahimsa) non-violence, (Satya) truth, (asteya) not taking from others, (brahmacharya) non-excess, and (aparigraha) non-hoarding.
 These are like a personal GPS they tell us if we are going in the wrong direction and that we need to make a u-turn.
 Each one has tools we can practice and use with ourselves and others to help balance and support a happy life.

 These are internal ethical practices they go a little deeper and are tools we can use every day to cultivate happiness and self-confidence.
 Five niyamas (saucha) purity, (santosha) contentment, (tapas) self-discipline, (svadhyaya) self-study and (ishvara pranidhana) self-surrender, surrendering to a higher power.
 Moving inward, this is where we start to really begin to reveal our true nature and observe and change non-serving habits.

 This is our physical practice, the poses.
 When you drive to your local studio unroll your mat and practice with the community (sangha).
 Many poses are beneficial when treating ailments from belly aches to deep-seated trauma.